sonar-solutions/sq-issues-snooze/README.md

 # SonarQube Issue Snooze Script

 This script is designed to be run as a cron job on a server with access to a SonarQube instance.
-It automates the process of "unsnoozing" SonarQube issues that have been snoozed using tags.
+It automates the process of reopening accepted SonarQube issues that have been snoozed using tags.

 ## Purpose